News Page

 This Link http://www.boatus.com/mmsi/default.asp goes to information on getting a FREE MMSI (Maritime Mobile Service Identity)

-A New Federal regulation regarding children wearing Life Preservers (PFD's) went into effect on August 31, 2004.
+Federal regulation regarding children wearing Life Preservers (PFD's).

 Basically the Regulation states: